-In sunglint conditions, the SW albedo is derived from the CERES albedo models (Section 2.4.6 and Annex 9.1), which are available together with the CERES ADMs and which describe the variation of albedo with respect to the solar elevation.
-For each scene type, the albedo is given for a number of solar zenith angle bins (example shown in Figure 24), and the final albedo is calculated by linear interpolation in SZA.

-More detailed information on the determination of scene type is given in Section 3.1.5.a where the same scene type identification is used (scene types for albedo models are identical to those for ADMs).
+In sunglint conditions, the SW albedo is calculated from the scene type dependent CERES albedo models (Section 2.4.9 and Annex 10.1), ADMs and which describe the variation of albedo with respect to the solar elevation.
+For each scene type, the albedo is given for a number of solar zenith angle bins (example shown in Figure 2-25), and the final albedo is \and calculated by linear interpolation in SZA.
+More detailed information on the determination of scene type is given in Section 3.1.5.1 where the same scene type identification is used (scene types for albedo models are identical to those for ADMs).
 Note that also for the albedo models, a weighted scene type approach is used.